Cdrcar/Network/README.md

 ## [Usage](#table-of-contents)

-To use Technovate, follow these steps:
+To use this social network app, follow these steps:

 1. Make sure the application is running by executing npm start.
 2. Access the application through Insomnia.